Waldorf-Astoria (1893–1929): Waldorf Hotel

 The Empire Room was the largest and most lavishly adorned room in the Waldorf, and soon after opening it became one of the best restaurants in New York City, rivaling Delmonico's and Sherry's.
 It was modelled after the grand salon in King Ludwig's palace at Munich, with satin hangings, upholstery and marble pillars, all of pale green, and Crowninshield's frescoes.
 Empire in style, the Waldorf's restaurant featured feathered columns of dark-green marble, and the pilasters that were opposite were of mahogany, with ormolu work in the panels.
 The caps and bases of both columns and pilasters were gilded.
 This treatment occupied most of the wall space.

 The ceiling was divided by heavy beams running from column to column, and between these the flat space was divided into oval and other shaped panels with light mouldings.
 The color scheme was in tints of pale-green and cream.
 The panels of the ceiling were frescoed with figures in pinkish-red on a blue sky or field.
 The walls were principally mahogany and gold, with a little color in the comparatively small wall-spaces left between openings.
 Among the other rooms were the Turkish smoking room, with low divans and ancient Moorish armor, and the ballroom, in white and gold, with Louis XIV decorations.

 The Waldorf State Apartments, consisting of nine suites, were located on the second floor.
 The apartments, including the Henry IV Drawing Room, featured 16th and 17th century French and Italian antiques which Boldt and his wife had brought back from Europe.
 Francois V Bedroom was a reproduction of the room at the Palais de Fontainebleau, and over the years was occupied by the likes of Li Hung-Chang of China, Chowfa Maha Rajiravuth, Prince of Siam, and Albert of Saxe-Coburg.
 The apartments had their own music room and a banquet hall to seat 20, with a handsome china collection including 48 Sevres plates with European portraits.

 There were about 6,000 lights in the hotel, with as many as 1,000 small candelabra lamps mounted in specially designed fixtures.
-The electric fixtures were all furnished by the Archer & Pancoast Manufacturing Company, of New York, while the contract for the general installation work was carried out by the Edison Electric Illuminating Company, of New York, the actual work of wiring being done by the Eastern District of the General Electric Company.
+The electric fixtures were all furnished by the Archer & Pancoast Manufacturing Company, of New York.
+While the contract for the general installation work was carried out by the Edison Electric Illuminating Company, of New York, the actual work of wiring was done by the Eastern District of the General Electric Company.
 The building was wired throughout on the system of the Interior Conduit and Insulation Company.